 The vehicles should be used for most journeys that would ordinarily result in a private vehicle mileage claim but must not be used for journeys including your normal daily commute.

-For example, an employee who lives in Peterhead with a work base in Aberdeen should not reserve a Car Club vehicle from Peterhead to travel to Portlethen.
+An employee lives in Peterhead and their work base is Aberdeen.

+Employee should not use a Car Club vehicle from Peterhead to travel to Portlethen as this journey includes commuting mileage.